Cal Kestis: Jedi: Fallen Order

 Cal is the protagonist of the video game Star Wars Jedi: Fallen Order (2019), set five years after the rise of the Galactic Empire and the Great Jedi Purge.
-His backstory is explored in a flashback that occurs later in the game, which reveals that Cal was a Jedi Padawan training under Jedi Master Jaro Tapal during the Clone Wars, and that when Order 66 was issued, Tapal sacrificed himself to save Cal from their former clone troopers, leaving the latter guilt-ridden and causing him to sever his connection to the Force.
+His backstory is explored in a flashback that occurs later in the game, which reveals that Cal was a Jedi Padawan training under Jedi Master Jaro Tapal during the Clone Wars.
+When Order 66 was issued at the end of the war, Tapal sacrificed himself to save Cal from their former clone troopers, leaving the latter guilt-ridden and causing him to sever his connection to the Force.

-While working as a scrapper on the planet Bracca, trying to hide his identity from the Empire, Cal uses the Force to rescue his friend Prauf during a work accident, exposing him as a Jedi to the Empire, who subsequently dispatches two Inquisitors, the Second Sister and the Ninth Sister, to capture him.
+While working as a scrapper on the planet Bracca, trying to hide his identity from the Empire, Cal uses the Force to rescue his friend Prauf during a work accident, exposing him as a Jedi to the Empire, which subsequently dispatches two Inquisitors, the Second Sister and the Ninth Sister, to capture him.
 Cal escapes with the help of Cere Junda, a former Jedi Knight-turned-mercenary, and her partner and friend Greez Dritus, who allow him to take refuge on their ship, the Stinger Mantis.
 Since Cere has cut herself from the Force after a brush with the Dark Side, Cal is recruited to retrieve a Holocron hidden away by Cere's former Jedi Master, Eno Cordova, which contains a list of Force-sensitive children around the galaxy that could be trained as Jedi, allowing the Order to be rebuilt.

 During his journey, Cal is joined by several other allies, such as Cordova's former droid BD-1 and Nightsister Merrin, who survived the massacre of her clan on Dathomir, and is relentlessly pursued by the Second Sister, revealed to be Trilla Suduri, Cere's former Padawan who fell to the Dark Side after Cere betrayed her location to the Empire while under torture.
 Cal also comes into conflict with other Imperial forces, the Haxion Brood crime syndicate, and fallen Jedi Taron Malicos, who took control of Dathomir and seeks to learn the Nightsisters' magic.
 Cal initially struggles with re-embracing his Jedi role due to the guilt he still feels for Tapal's death, but is eventually able to overcome it, inspiring Cere to also become a Jedi once more and knight Cal.

 After finding the Holocron, Trilla steals it and takes it to the Fortress Inquisitorius on Mustafar's oceanic moon Nur.
 Cal joins Cere in storming the base and confronting Trilla, whom Cal defeats.
 Cere then attempts to reconcile with her former Padawan, but Darth Vader appears and executes Trilla for failing him.
 Unable to defeat Vader, Cal and Cere barely escape from his grasp and return to the Mantis, where they realize that the children listed on the Holocron will only be in more danger if they become Jedi.
-Choosing to leave their fates to the will of the Force, Cal destroys the Holocron and prepares for his next adventure with his crew.
+Choosing to leave their fates to the will of the Force, Cal destroys the Holocron and prepares for the next adventure with his crew.